Plan the best Minnesota summer ever using our free printable Twin Cities Summer Bucket List featuring 37 fun and family-friendly things to do!

 Schaper Park Challenge Course: This park in Golden Valley has something unique – a challenge course so your older kids can be ninja warriors!
 It also includes an all-inclusive play structure.

 Get a bakery treat: Venture out and treat your family to some delectable delights from a local bakery!
-Some of my family’s favorites are Hans’ Bakery in Anoka and Wuollet Bakery in Robbinsdale.
+Some of my family’s favorites are Nadia Cakes in Maple Grove and Wuollet Bakery in Robbinsdale.
 Delish!

 Play mini-golf: The Twin Cities has lots of mini-golf courses, both inside and outside.
 Check out Family Fun Twin Cities’ roundup HERE and find one that fits your family’s budget.